Potsdam

 Required Transport Ticket

-ABC all-day ticket
+ABC 24-hour ticket required

 Highlights